 - Website: www.buzzsprout.com

 It focuses on streamlining the upload and sharing process, and it comes complete with a WordPress plugin so you can easily embed your podcasts directly on your website.

 Additionally, Buzzsprout makes it extremely easy to share your podcasts with listeners on major audio platforms.

 Once you’ve set it up, your episodes will be automatically added to Spotify, Apple Podcasts, Google Podcasts, and more.

-You will also have access to a range of analytics to help you optimize the overall performance of your podcasts.
+You will also have access to a range of advanced analytics to help you optimize the overall performance of your podcasts.
 Discover when people are listening, where your audience is located, and much, much more.